 ASCLEPIAS Zones 4a - 10b (Butterflyweed)

-A. tuberosa one of the showiest of our native wildflowers.
+one of the showiest of our native wildflowers.
 Clusters of

 orange flowers bloom June, July August.
 A dry location is best.
 Late to